Salt and pepper shakers: History and usage

 Salt and pepper shakers can be made from a variety of materials, including plastic, glass, metal, and ceramic.

+Early cruet-stands included three shakers, one each for salt and pepper and a third whose exact purpose is now unknown.
+The leading explanation is that the third shaker was used for ground mustard.
+Over time this third shaker declined from prominence.

 An 1872 newspaper stated: "A pepper-box for salt is the latest Yankee invention."

 Salt shakers became increasingly common after anti-caking agents were introduced by the Morton Salt company in 1911.
 The Great Depression of the 1930s boosted the popularity of salt and pepper shakers as global ceramics producers concentrated on inexpensive items.

 Except in the most casual dining establishments, they are usually provided as a matched set, sometimes distinguishable only by the number of holes on the top of the shaker.
 Designs range from small, plain glass screw cap containers (invented by John Landis Mason, inventor of the Mason jar) to more ornate works of art.
 Sometimes the design refers to some pair of related objects—such as a replica of a West Highland White Terrier containing salt and a Scottish Terrier containing pepper.
 Designs may also relate to specific occasions or holidays.
 As a result of this diversity of design, collecting salt and pepper shakers is a hobby.
 Design of salt and pepper shakers has also been used to transmit cultural perspectives about race and other cultural values.

 Two Museums of Salt and Pepper Shakers in the US and Spain are dedicated to showing the variety and history of salt and pepper shakers through the ages. Żupny Castle in Poland also contains a collection of salt shakers.